Skip to content

 What is there to see and do in the Dolomites Region 3 Zinnen

 Those who enjoy mountains and sports will feel right at home here in South Tyrol’s most Alpine region.
 With the right equipment, you can climb challenging rock towers or visit the historic war posts of the Dolomite Front during the First World War.
 With mountain boots in summer and snowshoes in winter, ascend to the striking Dolomite peaks of the the UNESCO World Heritage site.
 Prove your mettle on Italy’s steepest slope, the “Holzriese,” at the 3 Zinnen Dolomites ski area.
 Pass by beautiful natural features while cross-country skiing.
 Take a leisurely stroll across the Plätzwiese high plateau in the Fanes-Sennes-Prags Nature Park.
 Mountain bike to the incomparable Pragser Wildsee lake or the picturesque Toblacher See lake.
 Take the cable car to one of the five adventure mountains.
 Bike the cross-border valley cycle trail.
 Complete a cultural discovery tour to the Gustav Mahler Cultural Centre during the Gustav Mahler music weeks.
 Or head to the Collegiate Church in Innichen/S.Candido, one of the Alpine region’s most beautiful and best preserved Romanesque sacred structures.
+The villages of the region await you with family-run shops, where local artisans and producers offer unique creations and homemade products.

 Actively experience the Dolomites Region 3 Zinnen